-Examine Hinduism, Islam, Buddhism and Christianity, as well as Animist and Shamanistic traditions, with a focus on religious pluralism, rituals, festivals and ceremonies.
+Examine Islam, Hinduism, and Christianity, as well as Animist and Shamanistic traditions, with a focus on religious pluralism, rituals, festivals and ceremonies.

 Explore the impacts of modernization and development as they relate to ecology and land-use within protected and un-protected areas.
 Delve into issues of political marginalization, participatory development vs. non-participatory development, ecological conservation and cultural preservation.